slafreniere-lab/sports-calendars/README.md

 # sports-calendars
-regularly pulls sport calendar data from ESPN hidden API and imports to google calendar
+regularly pulls sport calendar data from ESPN hidden API and broadcasts links that can be added to google calendar